 E-mail: maggie-cksd@cks.com.hk

-The general meeting is an important occasion for direct dialogues between Directors, senior executives and shareholders, and the Company attaches great importance to any general meeting.
-All Directors (including independent non-executive Directors) and senior executives will try to attend the meetings, listen to shareholders’ proposals in person, and answer questions raised by shareholders concerning the development strategies and operations of the Company.
-The Company welcomes shareholders to attend general meetings in person, express their opinions and raise their enquiries to the Directors and management.
+The general meeting is an important occasion for direct dialogues between Directors, senior executives and Shareholders, and the Company attaches great importance to any general meeting.
+All Directors (including independent non-executive Directors) and senior executives will try to attend the meetings, listen to Shareholders’ proposals in person, and answer questions raised by shareholders concerning the development strategies and operations of the Company.
+The Company welcomes Shareholders to attend general meetings in person, express their opinions and raise their enquiries to the Directors and management.

 INVESTOR RELATIONS AND COMMUNICATIONS